cokelaer/bioservices/bioservices/README.txt

-**Bioservices**  provides a single framework to easily implement wrapper of Web Services.
-It focuses on  Life Sciences Web Services (based WSDL/SOAP or REST protocols).
+**Bioservices** provides access to many Bioinformatices Web Services (e.g., UniProt) and a framework to easily implement wrapper of Web Services (based on WSDL/SOAP or REST protocols).

-The primary goal of **BioServices** is to use Python as a glue language to provide a programmatic access to several Web Services.
+The primary goal of **BioServices** is to use Python as a glue language to provide a programmatic access to several Bioinformatics Web Services.
 By doing so, elaboration of  new applications that combine several of the wrapped Web Services should be fostered.

-One of the main philosophy of **BioServices** is to make use of the existing biological databases (not to re-invent new databases) and to alleviates the needs for expertise in web services for the developers/users.
+One of the main philosophy of **BioServices** is to make use of the existing biological databases (not to re-invent new databases) and to alleviates the needs for expertise in Web Services for the developers/users.

-So far, BioServices provides wrappers for about 17 Web Services including
+So far, BioServices provides wrappers for 18 Web Services including

 * `BioModels <http://www.ebi.ac.uk/biomodels-main/>`_
 * `KEGG <http://www.genome.jp/kegg/pathway.html>`_